YANJINI/Statistical-Learning-Methods/README.md

 ![images/simple_regression_r2_convergence](images/simple_regression_r2_convergence.png)

 The blue line and orange line are the 95% quantile line and the 5% quantile line at each sample size respectively, and the dots in the middle are mean of the simulated R-squared at each sample size.
+The confidence interval converges to the middle point at a rate of the sqaure root of the sample size, $\sqrt{n}

 <br />